smithjd/sql-pet/docs/index.md

 * skimr
 * sqlpetr (installs with: `remotes::install_github("smithjd/sqlpetr", force = TRUE, quiet = TRUE, build = TRUE, build_opts = "")`)
 * tidyverse

+Note that when you install `sqlpetr`, it will install all the other packages you need as dependencies.

 ## Who are we?